 Cash receipts [includes currency and checks] must be deposited with the Cashiers Office at least once a week.
 However, when $1,000 or more is on hand, it must be deposited within the next business day.
 All cash and checks not deposited immediately should be secured in a safe or locked filing cabinet.
 Deposits should be made immediately if the department lacks secure safekeeping for holding funds.

 All departmental deposits must be transported to BAO Cashiers in person.
 Deposit envelopes are to be taken directly to the side door of Cashiers.
-Deposits must include three completed copies of the BANNER TWADEPO Department Deposit form.
+Deposits must include two completed copies of the BANNER TWADEPO Department Deposit form.
 One copy will be returned to the department immediately as verification of the deposit.
-A second copy will be returned to the department after the deposit has been posted.
 Departments should revise their internal processes to include verification that the departmental copy of the Department Deposit Report was returned indicating the deposit was received in the Cashiers office.